sbjelogr/TransferBoost/docs/theory.md

 Transfer learning focuses on "storing knowledge gained while solving one problem and applying it to a different but related problem" (cit Wikipedia).<br>
-Within the context of gradient boosted trees, the knowledge of one task is encoded the tree structure that was learned during the training process.
+Within the context of gradient boosted trees, the knowledge of one task is encoded in the tree structure that was learned during the training process.

 ## Example